 What does it mean to be a leaseholder?

 When you buy a flat, you are buying only part of a larger building.
-Valleys to Coast, as the owner of the block, is responsible for maintaining all shared parts and for services such as heating, lighting.
+Valleys to Coast, as the owner of the block, is responsible for maintaining all shared parts and for services.
 This kind of ownership is called “leasehold”.

 The lease is a contract and it sets out details about: